fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 F# already supports discriminated union types.
 Additionally, generic "Choice" types are available in FSharp.Core.
 In both cases these use labels (e.g. `Some` or `Choice1Of2`) for tags.

-In some use-cases, especially in DSLs, the burden of requiring labels to inject into a disciminated union type is significant, as is the burden of requiring an explicit nominal type definition for the union at all - expecially when all cases are distinguished fully and sufficiently by the type of data carried by each case.
+In some use-cases, especially in DSLs, the burden of requiring labels to inject into a discriminated union type is significant, as is the burden of requiring an explicit nominal type definition for the union at all - especially when all cases are distinguished fully and sufficiently by the type of data carried by each case.
 This RFC addresses this by adding an additional option to represent disjoint unions of data: type-tagged anonymous union types.

 One primary use-case is for reducing method overloading.
 For example, consider a styling API, implemented as follows when using this feature: